WorldFishCenter/peskas.timor.data.pipeline/README.md

 For more information about the rationale of structuring the pipeline as a package check
 [Chapter 3](https://engineering-shiny.org/structuring-project.html#structuring-your-app_)
-in [Engineering Production-Grade Shiny Apps](https://engineering-shiny.org).
+in [*Engineering Production-Grade Shiny Apps*](https://engineering-shiny.org).
 The book is focused on Shiny applications but the rationale also applies to data pipelines and production-ready code in general.
-The best place to learn more about package development is probably the [R package book](https://r-pkgs.org) by Hadley Wickham and Jenny Brian.
+The best place to learn more about package development is probably the [*R packages*](https://r-pkgs.org) book by Hadley Wickham and Jenny Brian.

 ## The pipeline runs on Github Actions

 While each step in the pipeline are defined as a function in the